 Both models support modern Bluetooth connectivity, ensuring stable wireless performance with compatible devices.
 Impedance levels vary (32 ohm vs 32Ohm±15%), which can affect compatibility and audio output when used with different devices.
+The driver size differs between the two (40 mm vs 6 mm), which can influence sound depth, bass response, and overall audio clarity.
+JBL CLUB 950NC and Skullcandy Indy Fuel offer different noise cancellation capabilities (Adaptive Noise vs Ambient), which can impact how effectively they block external noise.
 Battery life varies between the two (55 Hours vs 30 Hours), which affects how long you can use them on a single charge.
-There is a noticeable difference in weight (372 gm vs 57 gm), which may affect comfort during extended use.
-JBL CLUB 950NC and Skullcandy Indy Fuel offer different noise cancellation capabilities (Adaptive Noise vs Ambient), which can impact how effectively they block external noise.
+If you're comparing JBL CLUB 950NC and Skullcandy Indy Fuel, both models offer a strong combination of sound performance, comfort, and modern wireless features.
 Overall, both headphones are feature-rich and cater to users looking for a combination of sound quality, comfort, and wireless convenience.
-JBL CLUB 950NC and Skullcandy Indy Fuel are premium wireless headphones designed to deliver high-quality sound along with advanced features like noise cancellation and long battery life.
-The driver size differs between the two (40 mm vs 6 mm), which can influence sound depth, bass response, and overall audio clarity.
 The frequency response differs (20 Hz - 20000 kHz vs 20 Hz - 20000 Hz), which can influence how well the headphones reproduce lows, mids, and highs.
+There is a noticeable difference in weight (372 gm vs 57 gm), which may affect comfort during extended use.

 Verdict: Choosing between JBL CLUB 950NC and Skullcandy Indy Fuel depends on whether you value better sound, longer battery life, or enhanced features.